deltaGPhys/MorseCodeChallenge/README.md

 - Only the characters A-Z (there is no case difference in Morse code, so we'll stick with uppercase) and 1-9 are present in the encoded text for our tests
 ## Model Parameters and Assumptions
 - The first few start out easy, with more rigorous assumptions.
-As the assumptions are removed or relaxed, the method becomes more complex.
+As the assumptions are removed or relaxed, the task becomes more challenging.
 The more general your method is in dealing with the possible variations, the more tests it will pass
 - At the beginning, "X" indicates a time period during which sound is played, and "O" is a time interval of silence